jwworth/code-platoon-workshop/README.md

 Welcome to the Hashrocket Code Platoon Workshop repository.

 > The purpose of this repository is to support Hashrocket's workshop at Code
-> Platoon, covering Test Driven Development and pair programing.
+> Platoon, covering Test Driven Development and pair programming.

 ### Installation